-With the spark plug securely re-installed, reattach the plug wire by twisting slightly as you push the boot back down onto the exposed tip of the plug until you hear and feel a firm click.
+To reattach the plug wire, twist slightly as you push the boot back down onto the exposed tip of the plug until you hear and feel a firm click.
 That means you've properly seated the plug wire.
 You can put a drop of dielectric grease inside the plug boot for better heat dissipation.

 Repeat the process in Steps 2 through 7 for each of your remaining spark plugs until you've replaced them all.
 If you're also replacing your spark plug wires, go back and do each one in the same order, one at a time.
 You'll notice that the spark plug wires vary in length according to their proper installation position, so be sure to match each wire up to the existing wire before removing the old one and replacing with the new wire.
 Repeat until all the wires are replaced.

 You're done!
-Before you celebrate, however, be sure to mark down the car's current mileage in your maintenance notebook, so you'll know when you need to change your spark plugs again.
+Before you celebrate, however, be sure to mark down the car's current mileage in your maintenance notebook so you'll know when you need to change your spark plugs again.